 But be also prepared to be overwhelmed by pollution and beset by disappointment.
-Pictures normally are a far better representation of reality.
+Pictures normally are far better representations of reality.
 Kalanggaman is no exemption.
 But I’m not saying I wasn’t swept away.
 Though I must say I’ve seen better—the likes pictures could not at all give justice to.

 Of my Philippine trip, given the limited exposure I had with sandy and sunny locations (shame, I know), I can say Kalanggaman was the highlight, and would love to go back there in a heartbeat, and camp overnight surely.

 I went there with my brother whilst in Cebu!
 From Cebu Northbound Bus Terminal, we took the bus to Maya (PhP300, air-conditioned) bearing in mind we should be there before 3pm—the time boats to Malapascua stop operating for the day.
 The ride took about 4 long hours due to two-lane roads and many road maintenances along the way.
 A far-cry from some of the major highways in Luzon and Mindanao—wide and free-flowing there’s hardly any traffic.
 A few meters away from the Maya drop-off point, boats lay in wait for passengers who wish to go to Malapascua.
-The boat fare was PhP100 for a 30-minute ride.
-Not far, in fact you could see the island from Maya.
+The boat fare’s PhP100 for a 30-minute ride.
+Not far.
+In fact, you could see the island from Maya.

 It wasn’t long until the creamy-white sandy stretch was in plain view.
 Since it was high tide, a smaller boat had to fetch us to the shore—getting to the smaller boat will test your aligning/balancing skills.
 Greeting you would be porters offering to have your luggage carried for you to your accommodation.
 They’d try to also arrange for you to join the following day’s tour to Kalanggaman Island.